For Personalized, Concierge Healthcare-Call or text 260.275.2579

 filler@godaddy.com

-Complete Consent Forms, Review health history and establish Care.
+Complete Consent Forms, Review health history and establish Care

 If you prefer a full, conversational visit first, you can book a comprehensive consult instead.

 This program provides focused interpretation and guidance.
-Ongoing Care plans , treatments or comprehensive management can be scheduled separately if desired.

 Best for: For the on-the-go gal, the hermit at heart, or the “do-it-yourself" guru.